From: $ 4,900.00

 Powered by the Navigator and BlueOS

 The BlueROV2 is controlled by the Navigator Flight Controller and BlueOS.
-The Navigator is a purpose-built controller for ROVs and other robotic applications that has onboard sensors including an inertial measurement unit (IMU) and magnetometer to measure orientation and compass heading and a leak sensor to alert you of any water ingress.
-It has 16 outputs that can be connected to thrusters, lights, grippers, and other accessories as well as a number of serial and I2C communication ports to communicate with sensors and sonars.
+The Navigator is designed and built for ROVs and other robotics applications.
+It has onboard sensors, including an inertial measurement unit (IMU) to measure orientation, a magnetometer to measure compass heading, and a leak sensor to alert you of any water ingress.
+It has 16 outputs that can be connected to thrusters, lights, grippers, and other accessories as well as plenty of serial and I2C ports to communicate with sensors and sonars.
 It has plenty of room for expandability!

 The Navigator is coupled with a Raspberry Pi 4 computer, which handles all of the processing and computing requirements within the ROV.
 It runs our open-source BlueOS software that provides the tools and features necessary to operate and expand the vehicle.
-BlueOS runs the ArduSub vehicle control software, manages the camera and tether connection, and makes it easy to update the software to add new features.
-BlueOS is a growing project and will continue to provide new features to all BlueROV2s.
+BlueOS runs the ArduSub vehicle control software, manages the camera and tether connection, and makes it easy to install extensions to add new features.
+BlueOS is always improving, and new capabilities will continue to roll out to all BlueROV2s.

 Photo credit: Jeff Milisen

-• Laptop – We recommend a medium to high-end model with Windows 10, Mac, or Linux operating systems.
-There are also some compatible tablets including the Windows Surface tablets. iOS and Android are not officially supported at this time.
+• Laptop – We recommend a medium to high-end model with Windows 11, Mac, or Linux operating systems.
+Check out the system requirements in the Technical Details section below. iOS and Android are not officially supported at this time.

 • Battery – We recommend our 14.8v, 18Ah lithium-ion battery for the best battery life, but we can’t ship it to all locations!
 There are a number of other compatible batteries that can be used as well.
 We’d recommend getting a few for extended operation.